retkowsky/azure-ai-translator/README.md

 6. Synchronous Document Translation
 <a href="6 Synchronous Document Translation.ipynb">Notebook</a>

-## An exemple of a custom webapp for text translation:
+## An exemple of a custom webapp for text translation
 <br>
 <img src="webapp1.jpg">

-## An exemple of a custom webapp for document translation:
+## An exemple of a custom webapp for document translation
 <br>
 <img src="webapp2.jpg">